Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Otherwise, therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. in dogs is symptomatic.

 No antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
-Antidotes can be specific to certain poisons or have more general detoxifying effects. is available for cats, so only symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. can be used here.
+Antidotes can be specific to certain poisons or have more general detoxifying effects. is available for cats, so therapy here can only be symptomatic.

-The main focus of symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+The focus of symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is the monitoring and stabilization of vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness.:

 - Circulation